Blog

 Diverse Comics & Graphic Novels

-Ms Marvel by G. Willow Wilson, Adrian Alphona and Jacob Wyatt Kamala Khan: self-professed gamer and superhero geek is 16 years old, a first generation Muslim Pakistani-American who lives with her strict but loving family in New Jersey USA.
-Life as a teenager can be pretty hard at times especially when you feel like you…
+Kamala Khan: self-professed gamer and superhero geek is 16 years old, a first generation Muslim Pakistani-American who lives with her strict but loving family in New Jersey USA.
+Life as a teenager can be pretty hard at times especially when you feel like you don’t fit in but with her two closest friends Bruno Carrelli…

 The Ghost of Gosswater by Lucy Strange